 Development: the key theme of the final year, Participants focus on the development of their ideas, aspirations and understanding of their pathway from education to adulthood.
 Compass will draw upon Drive Forward Foundation’s exclusive corporate partnerships to provide volunteering and career tasters enabling them to leave care successfully and happily.

-Each young person will be invited to weekly activities ranging from group dinners and themes debates, film nights, youth clubs, as well as physical and sports activities facilitated by qualified personal trainers.
+Each young person will be invited to monthly activities ranging from group dinners and themes debates, film nights, youth clubs, as well as physical and sports activities facilitated by qualified personal trainers.
 All activities are free for programme participants to attend and are tailored to individual’s personal needs and aspirations.

 Half Term Events